 And, once you've created all these local listing pages, you will need to either engage in manual citation building or find an agency to do this for you (which is just a whole lot easier).

 This is just a small piece of the local search pie, though.
 There’s a lot involved in local search rankings.
-According to Moz’s list of local search ranking factors, there are eight main categories that affect your business’s local search ranking:
+Some of the top categories that affect your business’s local search ranking are:

 - Google My Business signals